 Prospecting is hard for most salespeople.
-In fact, prospecting was identified as the hardest part of the sales process in the 2015-2016 State of Inbound Sales Report.
+In fact, getting a response from prospects was identified as the hardest part of the sales process in the 2018 State of Inbound Sales Report.

-While I only “know of" these three gentlemen, I have had the privilege to get to know three other modern sales luminaries on a deeper level during my time at HubSpot: Trish Bertuzzi (author of the newly released book The Sales Development Playbook and CEO of inside sales consulting firm The Bridge Group), Lori Richardson (owner of Score More Sales and recognized as a top sales influencer by InsideView.com, OpenView Partners, and Forbes) and Jill Konrath (author of three must-read books: Selling to Big Companies, SNAP Selling, and Agile Selling).
-All three of these amazing women are speaking at the Inside Sales Summit as well.
+While I only “know of" these three gentlemen, I've had the privilege to get to know three other modern sales luminaries on a deeper level during my time at HubSpot: Trish Bertuzzi (author of the newly released book The Sales Development Playbook and president of inside sales consulting firm The Bridge Group), Lori Richardson (owner of Score More Sales and recognized as a top sales influencer by InsideView.com, OpenView Partners, and Forbes) and Jill Konrath (author of must-read books: Selling to Big Companies, SNAP Selling, and Agile Selling).

 They are also top-notch experts at prospecting.
-Jill, Trish, and Lori have all had amazing sales careers before starting their own businesses.
-So their prospecting tips are not only based on their experiences growing their own companies, but also draw on the time they’ve spent helping hundreds of organizations in a variety of industries.
+Jill, Trish, and Lori had amazing sales careers before starting their own businesses.
+Their prospecting tips are not only based on experience growing their own companies, but also the time they’ve spent helping hundreds of organizations in a variety of industries.